How to Use This Page

 Report to the Legislature

-In 2015, the Washington State Legislature directed the Department of Health, Department of Social and Health Services, and Health Care Authority to jointly submit reports to the Legislature.
-The second Diabetes Epidemic and Action Report was released September 2017.
+The Washington State Legislature directed the Department of Health, Department of Social and Health Services, and Health Care Authority to submit an annual report to the Legislature in 2015.
+The second Diabetes Epidemic and Action Report was released in September 2017.
 The report includes updated data as well as agency action plans, recommended strategies and considerations for legislation.

 Ongoing programs and initiatives: Multiple efforts support diabetes prevention and management.
 Several worth highlighting:

-- Diabetes Self-Management Education focuses on patients with diabetes, providing one-on-coaching to support diabetes self-care.
+- Diabetes Self-Management Education (DSME) focuses on patients with diabetes, and provides one-on-one coaching to support diabetes self-care.
 In Washington, DSME providers can seek Medicaid reimbursement.

-- Healthy Eating/Active Living (HEAL) works on programs that help people eat healthy and be active, wherever they are.
+- Healthy Eating/Active Living (HEAL) works on programs that help people eat healthy and be active where they live, work, and play.

-- Healthiest Next Generation Initiative, launched by Governor Inslee, focuses on collaborative solutions to improving the health of children.
+- Healthiest Next Generation Initiative, focuses on collaborative solutions to improving the health of children.

-- Community Health Worker Training provides free training to community health workers, including a section on Pre-diabetes and Diabetes.
+- Community Health Worker Training provides free courses to community health workers, including a section on prediabetes and diabetes.

-- Medicaid Health Homes provide care coordination to and management to individuals with diabetes and one or more additional chronic conditions, including mental health conditions
+- Medicaid Health Homes provide care coordination and management to individuals with diabetes and one or more additional chronic conditions, including mental health conditions.

 - Community Living Connections services include diabetes support groups, Meals on Wheels, nutrition counseling, and Enhanced Fitness.